dilip-sipl/CustomTableMacro/README.md

 This is provided under MIT license.

 # Reporting issues
-Please report any issues seen, in the issue list.
+Please report any issues seen in the issue list.
 We will address at the earliest possibility.
-Also you can reach us on @ Systematix Infotech Pvt.
+Also you can reach us at @Systematix Infotech Pvt.
 Ltd.

 # Compatibility
 This Macro has been tested on Kentico 11 and can be used on any Kentico 11 instance with any level of Hotfix applied.